eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/bls.md

 ### Verifying Signatures

 To validate a signature, the public key of the corresponding validator is necessary.
-This key is readily available in the beacon state, accessible by the validator’s index, ensuring that key retrieval is straightforward and reliable.
+This key is readily available in the beacon state, accessible by the validator's index, ensuring that key retrieval is straightforward and reliable.

 Verification is streamlined: input the message, public key, and signature into the verification process.
 If the signature is authentic—matching both the public key and the message—it is accepted; otherwise, it’s rejected due to potential corruption, incorrect key usage, or message tampering.